 How is that possible?

-The prophecy of Daniel foretold that during the time of the end a fierce-looking king will arise and not only bring the mighty ones to ruin, but the holy ones as well.
+The prophecy of Daniel foretold that during the time of the end a fierce-looking king will arise and not only bring the mighty ones to ruin but the holy ones as well.
 The Watchtower claims this took place during World War Two, although they are skimpy on the details.

 In truth, the time of the end has not begun.
 The fierce-looking king, undoubtedly corresponding to the eighth king of Revelation, has yet to bring the holy ones to ruin.
 That means that those who presently are well-fed may soon find themselves going hungry.
 Anointed Witnesses who have enjoyed the freedoms afforded to them by democracies like America and most nations in Europe and throughout the British Commonwealth, may find themselves imprisoned for being leading members of a destructive cult.

 The world can change very quickly.
 Look back at Russia.
-Before the First World War the sprawling nation was ruled by the Czar.
+Before the First World War, the sprawling nation was ruled by the Czar.
 Then there was the Bolshevik revolution and Czar Nicholaus and his whole family were slaughtered.
 Russia came under communist control.
 Religion was outlawed.

 The world’s present political order is just as precarious as was Russia’s prior to 1917.
 The entirety of Europe and the Americas teeters on financial collapse.
-Concurrent with the impeding crash of money, the nations are drawing up sides in preparation for war — a war in which the major prospective participants all possess nuclear weaponry.
+Concurrent with the inevitable crash of money, the nations are drawing up sides in preparation for war — a war in which the major prospective participants all possess nuclear weaponry.

 As soon as the missiles begin flying we may expect the present climate of relative freedom to disappear —probably overnight.